MiguelDelao/Fricofont/README.md

 ## Installation

-After downloading this repo, install the Fricofont inside the font folder.
+After downloading this repo, install the Fricofont inside the requirements folder.

 Then install these dependencies:
 ```